 Food opens the door.
 You can sit with somebody at the table, eat their food and understand something about them.
 I use food to tell the American stories that I appreciate, that I love.

 This whole episode is about how in these difficult times, we waste maybe 40 percent of the food we grow.
 And yet, people are hungry.
 There needs to be awareness of the people in the industry of food and farmers.
-What really intrigued me about Sean's return to the Native culture's cooking.
+What really intrigued me was Sean's return to the Native culture's cooking.

 In this country, with all the different topography and climate, the Native people of the areas know how to cook with the things that are available to them.
 A lot of that knowledge was taken away from them.
 And what Sean is trying to do is revert that.